Ireland canter past 12-man Italy

-Six Nations: Ireland stroll past 12-man Italy with easy 57-6 win
+Six Nations: Ireland stroll past 12-man Italy with 57-6 win

 Last updated on .From the section Rugby Union